HACCP Documentation: The Retention Rules UK Inspectors Apply

 Regardless of your business size, certain records are non-negotiable.
 Your hazard analysis document should identify all potential biological, chemical, and physical hazards at each step of your food handling process.
 This isn't a one-time exercise — you need to review it whenever you change menus, suppliers, equipment, or processes.

-You'll also need documented critical control points (CCPs) showing where hazards must be controlled and what the critical limits are.
+You'll also need documented critical control points showing where hazards must be controlled and what the critical limits are.
 For most food businesses, this includes cooking temperatures, cooling times, and cold storage conditions.
 Each CCP needs a monitoring procedure, and each monitoring activity needs a record.

 Daily, Weekly, and Periodic Monitoring Records

-The monitoring records you complete regularly are where most businesses either succeed or fail at compliance.
 Temperature monitoring is the most common daily requirement — recording fridge and freezer temperatures, cooking temperatures for high-risk foods, and hot holding temperatures where applicable.
+These records must show the date, time, temperature reading, who took the reading, and what corrective action was taken if temperatures were outside acceptable limits.

-Periodic records include staff training documentation, supplier audits, and your annual (or more frequent) HACCP review.
+Weekly checks typically cover cleaning schedules, pest monitoring, and equipment maintenance.
+Periodic records include staff training documentation, supplier audits, and your annual HACCP review.
 Keep certificates and training records for all food handlers, including the date of training, topics covered, and any assessments completed.

 How Long Must You Keep HACCP Records